 With respect to the audit for the fiscal year ending December 31, 2025, the Company conducted a competitive tender process for the selection of an audit firm to perform the statutory audit of the Company's consolidated financial statements under International Standards of Auditing ("ISA"), and a competitive tender process for the selection of an audit firm to perform the contractual audit of the Company's consolidated financial statements and internal controls under PCAOB auditing standards.
-Following completion of the tender processes, on March 25, 2025, the audit committee (i) approved the appointment of Forvis Mazars, Cabinet de révision agréé ("Forvis Mazars"), as the Company's statutory auditor for the fiscal year ending December 31, 2025, and recommended to the Company's board of directors that the appointment of Forvis Mazars be submitted for approval at the annual general meeting of shareholders scheduled to be held on May 6, 2025; and (ii) approved the appointment of PricewaterhouseCoopers, Société cooperative as the Company's consolidated financial statements and internal controls.
-On April 1, 2025, the Company's board of directors, based on the audit committee's resolutions, recommended the annual general meeting of shareholders meeting of shareholders to appoint Forvis Mazars as the Company's statutory auditor for the fiscal year ending December 31, 2025.
+Following completion of the tender processes, on March 25, 2025, the audit committee (i) approved the appointment of Forvis Mazars, Cabinet de révision agréé ("Forvis Mazars"), as the Company's statutory auditor for the fiscal year ending December 31, 2025, and recommended to the Company's board of directors that the appointment of Forvis Mazars be submitted for approval at the annual general meeting of shareholders scheduled to be held on May 6, 2025; and (ii) approved the appointment of PricewaterhouseCoopers, Société cooperative, as the Company's contractual auditor for the fiscal year ending December 31, 2025, to perform the contractual audit of the Company's consolidated financial statements and internal controls.
+On April 1, 2025, the Company's board of directors, based on the audit committee's resolutions, recommended the annual general meeting of shareholders to appoint Forvis Mazars as the Company's statutory auditor for the fiscal year ending December 31, 2025.